Popeye the Sailor (film series): Fleischer Studios

 Fleischer cartoons differed highly from their counterparts at Walt Disney Productions and Leon Schlesinger Productions.
-The Popeye series, like other cartoons produced by the Fleischer's, had a more urban feel (the Fleischer's studio was in Midtown Manhattan), had plots that were variations on a single simple formula, and featured the characters' (often improvised) under-the-breath mutterings.
+The Popeye series, like other cartoons produced by the Fleischers, had a more urban feel (the Fleischer's studio was in Midtown Manhattan), had plots that were variations on a single simple formula, and featured the characters' (often improvised) under-the-breath mutterings.
 The voices for Fleischer cartoons produced during the early and mid-1930s were recorded after the animation was completed.
 The actors, Mercer in particular, would therefore improvise lines that were not on the storyboards or prepared for the lip-sync (generally word-play and clever puns).
 Popeye lives in a dilapidated apartment building in A Dream Walking (1934), reflecting the urban feel and Depression-era hardships.

-The Fleischer's moved their studio to Miami, Florida, in September 1938 in order to weaken union control and take advantage of tax breaks.
+The Fleischers moved their studio to Miami, Florida, in September 1938 in order to weaken union control and take advantage of tax breaks.
 The Popeye series continued production, although a marked change was seen in the Florida-produced shorts: they were brighter and less detailed in their artwork.
 Also, the Fleischer's began pre-recording dialog for lip-sync shortly after moving to Miami, so Mercer and the other voice actors would record ad-libbed lines while watching a finished copy of the cartoon to add the improvisational touch in the prior cartoons.
 Mae Questel, who started a family, refused to move to Florida, and Margie Hines, the wife of Jack Mercer, voiced Olive Oyl through the end of 1943.
 Several voice actors, among them Pinto Colvig (better known as the voice of Disney's Goofy), succeeded Gus Wickie as the voice of Bluto between 1938 and 1940.